 Timings: 07:00 am to 7:00 pm

 Taj Mahal, Agra

 Taj Mahal is one of the greatest wonders of the world.
 The UNESCO World Heritage Site known for its grandeur, beauty, marvellous architecture, and what not!
 But wait, India is a land of some mind-boggling contradictions and Taj Mahal is no exception.

 If you are a dark tourism enthusiast, you can find a lot about Taj Mahal that has never seen the spotlight.
-Besides the current sorry state of River Yamuna right behind the Taj, smoggy environment, the people living in utter poverty on the other side, it served as the final resting place for the Emperor Shah Jahan's beloved wife Mumtaz Mahal.
+Besides the current sorry state of Yamuna river right behind the Taj, the smoggy environment, the utter poverty, it served as the final resting place for the Emperor Shah Jahan's beloved wife Mumtaz Mahal.
 Moreover, it is believed that Emperor Shah Jahan spent his last days in captivity by gazing at this masterpiece from a small window.